 A leader may not be physically present as long as the system – the network of people – acts socially and economically as if there was one.

 Agile leadership can be ‘self leadership’ or take any other form as long as it leads to the desired outcomes.

 Agile leadership is hard to define precisely.
 It’s not present in an organization – a free forming network of people – if enough of these symptoms are dominating:

 Without agile leadership you cannot really claim to be agile …

-Essentially agile leadership is taking care of people, so that people take care of the business.
+Essentially agile leadership is taking care of people, so that people feel safe and take care of the business.
 In many ways, agile leadership is nothing more than good leadership – the believe in the unlimited potential in people given the best opportunity to grow.

 PS: The illustration of the journey supported by ‘little arrows’ helped me get my head around many ‘agile leadership’ definitions – they often appeared to me as a random collection of things – until I got the idea that they are all good things when introduced in the right context at the right time – all serving the higher level objective of supporting the individual or collective journey towards meeting common objectives.